inventory management

 • Year-end tax prep still requires manual COGS calculation

-Method 3: Dedicated inventory software
+Method 3: Free inventory management apps

 This is where most growing makers land eventually, and the honest truth is: they usually wish they’d started sooner.